 Students should plan to spend eight to ten weeks this coming summer on their research.
 While it is expected that some if not all work will be done on campus, Fellows may work elsewhere if the project is best conducted in another location.
-There will be a two-day workshop in the early summer for all the recipients on the demands of long-term research.
+There will be a three-day workshop in the early summer for all the recipients on the demands of long-term research.
 Fellows are required to attend unless away from campus for Study Abroad.
 Weekly meetings to discuss work in progress will be held with graduate student mentors and other Fellows in the cohort for all those working on campus.
 Students not residing in the area will be expected to participate in on-line discussions.
 All Fellows are required to have a faculty research advisor but this person need not be on campus during the summer.

 A student’s overall academic record will be an important consideration in the selection process.
 A strong application will be one that includes an original and well-defined proposal for research and has strong faculty recommendations.

 Applicants who are on campus in the spring semester may be interviewed by the selection committee and the committee will make the final selection based on written materials and the interview.
 Students spending the entire year or the second semester of their junior year abroad or away should consult with Isabelle Barker to discuss the application procedure.

 PLEASE READ IMPORTANT INFORMATION BELOW:

 ** For students proposing projects that involve research on human subjects (this includes any questionnaires, interview, observational data, or any other method by which data is collected from human subjects), please acquaint yourself with the procedures of the Institutional Review Board and discuss with your faculty advisor.
 In order to receive the fellowship, fellows must have their projects approved by the IRB (this application and approval takes place over March/April/May prior to the summer of research).
 This can be a lengthy and involved process, so be sure to begin discussing requirements for the IRB process with your faculty advisor as you develop your application. **